verdanmahmood/django-formfieldset/README.markdown

 Usage
 =====

+ 1. Create your form with `FieldsetMixin`.
- 1. Add a `fieldsets` attribute to your form.
+ 2. Add a `fieldsets` attribute to your form.
 See [admin docs][ref1] for detailed explanation.
- 2. Render your form with fieldset enabled methods:
+ 3. Render your form with fieldset enabled methods:
     * You can use `iter_fieldsets()` for custom form rendering.
 It will yield `Fieldset` objects. `Fieldset`s act as iterators for widgets in them.
     * You can use `as_fieldset_table()`, `as_fieldset_ul()` and